CSCA48/w21tutorials/W10/index.md

 Represent **G<sub>1</sub>** and **G<sub>2</sub>** using Adjacency lists and matrices.

-# Followers distance
+# Who is following me?

-Read the code below and complete the two empty functions to add into the following list and to find the minimum distance (i.e. number of edges) between two twitter users.
+Read the code below and complete the two empty functions to follow a user and to check if a user is being followed by someone.
+Once you are done, how would you implement the same using adjacency matrices?

 ```c
 #include <string.h>